api-platform/core/Resources/doc/fosuser-bundle.md

 ## Creating a `User` entity with serialization groups

-Here's an example of declaration of a doctrine ORM User class.
-As shown you can use serialization groups to hide properties like plainPassword and password (only in read).
-The properties shown are handled with the normalizationContext, while the properties you can modify are handled with DenormalizationContext.
+Here's an example of declaration of a [doctrine ORM User class](https://github.com/FriendsOfSymfony/FOSUserBundle/blob/master/Resources/doc/index.md#a-doctrine-orm-user-class).
+As shown you can use serialization groups to hide properties like `plainPassword` and `password` (only in read).
+The properties shown are handled with the [`normalizationContext`](serialization-groups-and-relations.md#normalization), while the properties you can modify are handled with [`DenormalizationContext`](serialization-groups-and-relations.md#denormalization).

 First register the following service: